surmon-china/wordpress-theme-surmon/README.md

 # wordpress-theme-surmon

-🎨 A Blog wordpress theme by surmon.
+🎨 A blog theme for wordpress.